choderalab/klogw/_posts/2016-07-14-how-to-write-a-methods-section.md

 ----

-## Writing an experimental methods section
+## Writing an experimental Methods section
 * Describe all materials used and steps performed, along with why!
 * Include Supplier, Product, and lot number for materials used
 * standards for characterization and documentation often published by journals (e.g., [JACS Guidelines for Characterization of Organic Compounds](http://pubs.acs.org/page/jacsat/submission/org_character.html))